ReedyHarbour/Smart-Colors/README.md

 ### Introduction
   Creates web page that detects main objects from webcam, use the main colors of the clothes the user wears to present color combinations and suggested clothes to go with.
 This project uses python to develop, django for server, sqlite for database, beautifulsoup for webscraping fashing advices and darrknet for object detection.
 ### Run
+  - Make sure Python 3 and all required packages are installed
   - `cmd` to mysite
   - `python manage.py runserver`
   - open `127.0.0.0:8000\findColors` in browser